 How Hypoglycemia Disrupts My Life

-In the short time I’ve had Type 2 diabetes, I’ve definitely come to know hypoglycemia very well, especially since I’ve been in remission.
+In the short time I’ve had type 2 diabetes, I’ve definitely come to know hypoglycemia very well, especially since I’ve been in remission.
 Unfortunately, a little too well.
-I’ve had my blood sugar range anywhere from 70 mg/dL to the low 60s.
+I’ve had my blood sugar range anywhere from 3.9 mmol/L70 mg/dL to the low 60s.
 And of course, hypoglycemia would strike at the most inconvenient times (as if there’s a convenient one).
 These episodes would occur while I was sleeping, working out, or at work.

 My first episode happened while I was asleep; at the time, I didn’t know nocturnal hypos were a thing.
 Out of all the possible symptoms for low blood sugar, the one I experienced most was sweating.
 To be honest, it was pretty frightening for me, but a conversation with my health coach started to relax some of my fears.
 After she identified that what I was experiencing was low blood sugar, she recommended me and my husband set an alarm clock to check my blood sugar throughout the night.
 She also recommended that I keep glucose tabs nearby or have a bedtime snack.